What do you do if you find a dead animal on your property?

 How do I get rid of the dead animal smell?

 Critter Control Wildlife Technicians use a pet-safe odor eliminator made of natural organisms and enzymes that consume decaying organic odor-causing matter, eliminating the source of the odor.
+If we can’t remove the source, we use aerosols, oxidizing agents, foggers and disinfectants with germicides to cover the smell, until nature completes this task for you.

 Can dead animal make me sick?